digitaldesignlabs/responsive-playing-cards/README.md

 ------------
 This is a deck of SVG playing cards which was created for a client project in January 2015.
 The project is targeted specifically at Chromium, so the cards may not work on other platforms (pull requests welcomed).

-The cards are based on the deck produced by [Chris Aguilar](https://code.google.com/p/vectorized-playing-cards/), hosted over at Google Code, with the exception of the Ace of Spades, which was taken from [Brian Knoll](https://code.google.com/p/vector-playing-cards/)'s public domain cards also at Google Code.
+The cards are based on the deck produced by [Chris Aguilar](https://code.google.com/p/vectorized-playing-cards/), hosted over at Google Code, with the exception of the Ace of Spades, which was taken from [Byron Knoll](https://code.google.com/p/vector-playing-cards/)’s public domain cards also at Google Code.

 What do you get?
 ----------------